russell/fast-mcp/README.md

     # FastMcp will automatically discover and register:
     # - All classes that inherit from ApplicationTool (which uses ActionTool::Base)
     # - All classes that inherit from ApplicationResource (which uses ActionResource::Base)
+    # - All classes that inherit from ApplicationPrompt (which uses ActionPrompt::Base)
     server.register_tools(*ApplicationTool.descendants)
     server.register_resources(*ApplicationResource.descendants)
+    server.register_prompts(*ApplicationPrompt.descendants)
-    # alternatively, you can register tools and resources manually:
+    # alternatively, you can register tools, resources, and prompts manually:
     # server.register_tool(MyTool)
     # server.register_resource(MyResource)
+    # server.register_prompt(MyPrompt)
   end
 end
 ```